mattvenn/audo-edit-2000/README.md

 * speed up sections - done
 * have webcam composited in top-right corner of screen cap - done (default)
 * fullscreen webcam for some sections - done
+* insert images full screen - done
+* position of titles - done
 * generate a youtube compatible TOC - todo
 * full screen titles - todo
-* position of titles - done
-* insert images full screen - todo
+* fade titles or have some nicer transition

 # todo